All Products

 def send_audio_frame(self, buffer: bytes)

-Pushes an audio frame.
-Each audio packet should have a duration of about 100 ms and a size between 1 KB and 16 KB.
+Sends an audio frame.
+Each packet should be about 100 ms in duration and between 1 KB and 16 KB in size.

-You can retrieve the recognition results through the on_event method of the RecognitionCallback interface.
+You can retrieve recognition results through the on_event method of the RecognitionCallback interface.

 stop